Schefflera-Arboricola/Grocery-Store-Site/README.md

 ### Store Manager :
 1. Can add/edit/delete products(independently) and categories(needs approval from the Admin)
 2. Can view their profile and edit their details
+3. Can export all products as a csv file

 ### Delivery Executive :
 1. Can view all the orders assigned to them.